Tamaluga/deploy-qt-app-on-windows/README.md

 ## Preparations

-- Build Qt application with Qt-Creator (release)
+- Build the application to deploy with Qt-Creator (example-app.exe)
 - Copy application dependencies with the 'windeployqt' tool to the deploying structure
   - Copy executable example-app.exe to the 'package\com.vendor.product\data' folder
   - Get all dependencies of the application with the 'windeployqt' tool: